For some, time away from responsibilities amounts to luxury solo travel.

 Unless you have a travel agent with whom you book a lot of travel over the year, you likely won't find one that considers the research it will take to find a good deal for one person worth their time.
 This leaves the research up to you.

 Start by googling “luxury travel,” go to the websites that resonate with your travel dreams, and look for a page on their site that is dedicated to solo travelers.

 - Look in the menu on the website for:

 - Solo travelers.
 An easily found page for solo travelers is the best indication that a company is trying to serve our market.
-Look for this but don't give up if it's not there.
+Look for this but don't assume if you find one that their supplement is reasonable.
+Also, don't give up if it's not there.